platformer/typst-algorithms/algo.typ

 }

+// Determines tab size being used by the given text.
+// Searches for the first line that starts with whitespace and
+//   returns the number of spaces the line starts with.
+If no
+//   such line is found, -1 is returned.
+//
+// Parameters:
+//   lines: Array of strings, where each string is a line from the
+//     provided raw text.
+#let _get-tab-size(lines) = {
+  for line in lines {
+    let starting-whitespace = line.replace(regex("\t"), "")
+                                  .find(regex("^ +"))

+    if starting-whitespace != none {
+      return starting-whitespace.len()
+    }
+  }

+  return -1
+}

 // Asserts that the current context is an algo element.
 // Returns the provided message if the assertion fails.
 #let _assert-in-algo(message) = {